-Selbyville Middle School www.selbyvillemiddlesports.com with one another.
+The most effective way to open the lines of communication is to have the affected parties discuss the issue with one another.
 If the concern is with a teacher, he or she should be given the opportunity to explain his/her actions.
 If no resolution is reached, the building principal and/or assistant principal should be notified and the opportunity provided to resolve the matter at that level.
 Following this, if matters are still unsettled, the complainant should contact the district superintendent's office for referral to the appropriate district administrator and express his or her concerns.
 Failure to reach resolution at this level will result in the issue being referred to the superintendent, who will address all affected parties.
-Still, if there is no resolution, the complainant may request a hearing before the Board of Education by writing to the president of the at the appropriate level of concern by keeping the lines of communication open between staff members and the public.
+Still, if there is no resolution, the complainant may request a hearing before the Board of Education by writing to the president of the Board.

+It is the desire of the district for complaints to be resolved at the appropriate level of concern by keeping the lines of communication open between staff members and the public.

 Complaints about curriculum matters should follow a similar pattern as described above by the complainant initially expressing his or her concern to the building principal.
-If he or she cannot resolve the matter, the complainant may file a formal

-Curriculum and Instructional Material" form available from the principal.
+If he or she cannot resolve the matter, the complainant may file a formal complaint by completing a "Public Complaints About the Curriculum and Instructional Material" form available from the principal.
 Again, he or she will address the issue and if resolution cannot be reached, the formal complaint will be forwarded to the Directors of Education.
 The Directors of Education will convene the Instructional Materials Review Committee to review the material in question.
 Its findings will be forwarded to the superintendent for review.
 If the complainant is still dissatisfied with the superintendent's decision, he or she may write to the president of the Board of Education within five (5) working days asking that the Board review the matter.

-COMPLAINT PROCEDURES FOR POSSIBLE POLICY VIOLATIONS Purpose
+CÓMPLAINT PROCEDURES FOR POSSIBLE POLICY VIOLATIONS PUPPOSE